model-test/return-impact-analysis/README.md

 16. How many total orders exist for each segment-product combination?
 17. How many returned orders exist for each segment-product combination?
 18. What is the return rate for each product within each customer segment?
+19. Which months have had the most total orders?
+20. Which months have had the most returns?
+21. What is the return rate per month?
+22. Which months generate the most financial loss from returns?
+23. How much total revenue does each month generate?

 ## Key Findings
 ### Return Impact Analysis